-Queueing science seeks to determine which of these effects is most important for modeling real-life situations.
-For example, Garnett, Mandelbaum, and Reiman (2002) developed both exact and approximate expressions for M/M/N + M (also called Erlang-A) systems, which explicitly model customer patience (time to abandonment) as being exponentially distributed.
-Empirical analysis can help us judge how well the Erlang-C and Erlang-A models predict customer delays, whether or not their underlying assumptions are met.
+Queueing science seeks to determine which of these effects is most important for modelling reallife situations.
+For example, Garnett, Mandelbaum and Reiman (2002) develops both exact and approximate expressions for M/M/N+M (also called Erlang-A) systems, which explicitly model customer patience (time to abandonment) as being exponentially distributed.
+Empirical analysis can help us to judge how well the Erlang-C and Erlang-A models predict customer delays - whether or not their underlying assumptions are met.

-1.2 Structure of the Article
+1.2 Structure of the paper

-The article is structured as follows.
-Section 2 describes the call center under study and its database.
-Each of Sections 3-5 is dedicated to the statistical analysis of one of the stochastic primitives of the queueing system: Section 3 addresses call arrivals; Section 4, service durations; and Section 5, tele-queueing and customer patience.
-Section 5 also analyzes customer waiting times, a performance measure deeply intertwined with the abandonment primitive.
+The paper is structured as follows.
+In Section 2, we describe the call center under study and its database.

+Each of Sections 3 to 5 is dedicated to the statistical analysis of one of the stochastic primitives of the queueing system: Section 3 addresses call arrivals; Section 4, service durations; and Section 5, tele-queueing and customer patience.
+Section 5 also analyzes customer waiting times, a performance measure that is deeply intertwined with the abandonment primitive.

 A synthesis of the primitive building blocks is typically needed for operational understanding.
-Toward this end, Section 6 discusses prediction of the arriving "workload," which is essential in practice for setting suitable service staffing levels.
+To this end, Section 6 discusses prediction of the arriving "workload", which is essential in practice for setting suitable service staffing levels.
 Once each of the primitives has been analyzed, one can also attempt to use existing queueing theory, or modifications thereof, to describe certain features of the holistic behavior of the system.
-Section 7 concludes with analyses of this type.
+In Section 7 we conclude with analyses of this type.
 We validate some classical theoretical results from queueing theory and refute others.

-Finally, we note that many statistical tests are considered throughout the article, which raises the problem of multiplicity (Benjamini and Hochberg 1995).
-When data from call centers are analyzed in support of operational decisions, the multiplicity problem must be addressed.
+Finally, we note that many statistical tests are considered throughout the paper, which raises the problem of multiplicity (Benjamini and Hochberg, 1995).
+When data from call centers are analyzed in support of operational decisions, the multiplicity problem needs to be addressed.

-2. THE CALL CENTER OF BANK ANONYMOUS
+2 THE CALL CENTER OF BANK ANONYMOUS

-The source of our data (Call Center Data 2002) is a small call center for one of Israel's banks.
-This center provides several types of basic services, as well as others, including stock trading and technical support, for users of the bank's Internet site.
-On weekdays (Sunday-Thursday in Israel) the center is open from 7 AM to midnight.
-During working hours, at most 13 regular agents, 5 Internet agents, and 1 shift supervisor may be working.
+The source of our data (Call Center Data, 2002) is a small call center of one of Israel's banks.
+The center provides several types of basic services, as well as others that include stock trading and technical support for users of the bank's internet site.
+On weekdays (Sunday through Thursday in Israel) the center is open from 7am to midnight.
+During working hours, at most 13 regular agents, 5 Internet agents, and one shift supervisor may be working.

 A simplified description of the path that each call follows through the center is as follows.
-A customer calls one of several telephone numbers associated with the call center, with the number depending on the type of service sought.
+A customer calls one of several telephone numbers associated with the call center, the number depending on the type of service sought.
 Except for rare busy signals, the customer is then connected to a VRU and identifies herself.
-While using the VRU, the customer receives recorded information, both general and customized (e.g., an account balance).
+While using the VRU, the customer receives recorded information, general and customized (e.g. an account balance).
 It is also possible for the customer to perform some self-service transactions here, and 65% of the bank's customers actually complete their service via the VRU.
 The other 35% indicate the need to speak with an agent.
-If an agent is free who is capable of performing the desired service, then the customer and the agent are matched to start service immediately.
-Otherwise, the customer joins the tele-queue.
+If there is an agent free who is capable of performing the desired service, the customer and the agent are matched to start service immediately.
+Otherwise the customer joins the tele-queue.

-Customers in the tele-queue are nominally served on a firstcome, first-served (FCFS) basis, and customers' positions in queue are distinguished by the times when they arrive.
-In practice, the call center operates a system with two priorities high and low-and moves high-priority customers up in queue by subtracting 1.5 minutes from their actual arrival times.
-Mandelbaum et al. (2000) compared the behavior of the two priority groups of customers.
+Customers in the tele-queue are nominally served on a first-come first-served (FCFS) basis, and customers' positions in queue are distinguished by the times at which they arrive.
+In practice, the call center operates a system with two priorities - high and low - and moves high-priority customers up in queue by subtracting 1.5 minutes from their actual arrival times.
+Mandelbaum et al. (2000) compares the behavior of the two priority groups of customers.